minio/operator/docs/cert-manager.md

 On a Kubernetes cluster, Certificate Manager requires a global level `Cluster Issuer` to generate intermediary Issuers and certificates.

-At the namespace level, Cert Manager issues certificates derivative of a `Issuer`.
+At the namespace level, Cert Manager issues certificates derived from an `Issuer`.

 The main difference between a `Cluster Issuer` and a `Issuer` is that `Cluster Issuer` can Issue certificates for several namespaces and an `Issuer` can only issue them in a single namespace.